codewind-resources/rogue-cloud/docs/README.md

 ## How to improve your character over the sample agent

-The sample agent provides an API that can be used to implement a sophisticated and effective game character, howver, the default behaviours of the sample agent leave much to be desired.
+The sample agent provides an API that can be used to implement a sophisticated and effective game character, however, the default behaviours of the sample agent leave much to be desired.

 #### Here are a few good places to start:
 * The default ``shouldIPickUpItem`` implementation picks up the first thing it sees.
 A better idea is to only pick up items that are an improvement over what the character already has.